Sn0wye/Sn0wye/README.md

 - 🔭 I’m currently looking for a job!
-- 🌱 Currently learning HTML, CSS, JavaScript, React.
+- 🌱 Currently learning React, Typescript and CSS
 - 👯 Looking to collaborate on Web Projects

 ## &nbsp;Social Media